invinciblevenom/debloat_samsung_android/README.md

 # debloat_samsung_android: Debloat Script by invinciblevenom and Yillie

 ## How to:
-Just download the latest releaseand run the desired script.
+Just download the latest release and run the desired script.

 Warning: This is extreme debloat script.
 It removes almost all apps which can be safely removed.
+Some features may break after using this.
 To restore any app just run the following command:
 ~~~
 adb shell cmd package install-existing <name of package>